matthiasarndt/StarTrack/README.md

 ## How does StarTrack solve these problems?

-#### Startrack is built to combine hundreds of individual exposures of astronomical data - often 10s of Gigabytes of information directly from a telescope - into a single image.
+#### Startrack is built to combine hundreds of individual exposures of astronomical data - often 10s of GigaBytes of data read in directly from a telescope - into a single image.

 #### It accomplishes this by running star detection algorithms, and identifying reference points across many frames, and aligning them.
 Using this information, it can "stack" these exposures together - identifying, aligning, and averaging every pixel in each individual frame to produce a stacked exposure which has a large reduction in noise.

-#### Data Pipeline
+## Data Pipeline

 ### Raw data goes through the following pipeline, concluding with the generation of a stacked frame.